Jayasuryanarayana/BudgetBox/docs/TROUBLESHOOTING_SYNC.md

 3. Click **"Run"** to execute
 4. Try syncing again

+**Why?** The old policy uses `auth.uid()` which requires Supabase Auth, but BudgetBox uses cookie-based authentication with email as userId.

 **Note**: For production, you should create a more restrictive policy based on your authentication system.